KitungaMP/K-api/README.md

 ## Prerequisites

-To create the Serverless RESTFULL API, you will need to set up a Webiny project.
+To create the Serverless RESTFULL API, you will need to set up a project.
 The application supports standard CRUD (Create, Read, Update, Delete) operations.
 First, we’ll create a RESTful API server to act as an interface for querying and persisting data in a MongoDB database.
 Then, we will deploy our app to Heroku.